Ivo-Balbaert/The_Way_to_Jai/book/30_Integrated_build_system.md

 Most of the procedures we will need are define in module _Compiler_, so we'll import this module in the programs in this chapter.
 Most of these programs will also be run at compile-time with #run.
 By convention a procedure called `build()` is run with `#run build()`, but you can also just run a code block with `#run {...}` (see 30.11_using_notes.jai).

+Your metaprogram gets a lot of very useful information about the target program, including:
+* syntax trees representing every procedure
+* the types of all variables and all expressions
+* information about which declaration each identifier binds to You can do a whole lot of stuff with this information and perform analyses that would not be possible in most programming languages.

 Behind the scenes when you do a: `jai program.jai`, the compiler internally runs another meta-program at startup to compile the first workspace.
 This **default meta-program** does things such as setting up the working directory for the compiler, setting the default name of the output executable based on command-line arguments, and changing between debug and release build based on command-line arguments.
 It only accepts arguments preceded by a `-`.
 The source for this metaprogram is in _modules/Default_Metaprogram.jai_.

 Any procedure that has the **#compiler** directive is a proc that interfaces with the compiler as a library; it works with compiler internals.